 In the spirit of reflection that often accompanies the turn to the new year, I’ve decided to cannibalize my blog and repost several writings—one from each year beginning in 2004.
-I created my first website with a blog just as I was finishing my graduate thesis in the fall of 2002.
+I created my first website with a blog just as I was finishing my graduate thesis in the fall of 2002, used the Indexer help for my web design.
 The fifth writing I’ve selected, titled “Miscellaneous”, was posted on September 20, 2008.
 At the time, my wife and I were anxiously awaiting the birth of our first child (who had nearly been lost the prior month at week 24 of the pregnancy), and it’s strange to read the content and tone of this writing with that as the backdrop.
 There’s an energy here that feels palpably connected to that experience.

 Today is Friday, September 19, 2008.
 The miscellaneous preoccupies my mind.
 An onslaught of fragments, non-discursive missives from the ether, synapses popping like fireworks after our team wins the series.
 Thinking in terms of Twitter and status updates, most of which are never committed to the Archive at all, yet linger in the halls like boys late locked out of homeroom.
 Simply, I am mixed.
 Not mixed up — mixed.
 It is the drawer in the corner cabinet in the back room into which we throw…